Maurice Couve de Murville (bishop): Archbishop of Birmingham, 1982–99

 One of his first duties was to welcome Pope John Paul II at Coventry Airport on Pentecost Sunday, 30 May 1982, the third day of the Pope's pastoral visit to Great Britain, and participate in the open-air Pontifical Mass which followed.
 The red silk chasuble worn by the Pope on that occasion has been retained by the Archdiocese of Birmingham and is worn by the archbishop on suitable grand occasions.

 He was particularly involved in developing religious education of the laity in his archdiocese, and helped to establish the Maryvale Institute near Birmingham as an international Catholic college for theology, religious education and catechesis.
 Cardinal Newman established the English Congregation of the Oratory at Maryvale on 1 February 1848.
-With validation from the Pontifical University, Maynooth College in Ireland and the Open University, it now offers undergraduate, postgraduate and research degree programmes.
+With validation from the pontifical university Maynooth College in Ireland and The Open University, it now offers undergraduate, postgraduate and research degree programmes.

 He was chairman of the governing body of the Newman College of Higher Education (now Newman University) in Birmingham.
 In 2007, it was announced that Newman College would become a university college and obtain degree-awarding powers.
-He fostered ties between Oscott and the Catholic University of Louvain, and established links with Birmingham University.
+He fostered ties between Oscott and the Catholic University of Louvain, and established links with the University of Birmingham.

 Couve de Murville was a member of the Friends of Cardinal Newman and supported the Fathers of the Birmingham Oratory in the cause for the beatification and canonisation of Newman, their founder.

-In 1992 he visited California and became interested in Blessed Junipero Serra, founder of the California Missions.
+In 1992, he visited California and became interested in Blessed Junipero Serra, founder of the California Missions.
 He wrote a book on his life, The Man Who Founded California, a pastoral approach to this recently canonised friar.

 The last years of his episcopate were tarnished by a series of paedophile scandals involving priests in his archdiocese including, in particular, Samuel Penney and Eric Taylor.
 In 1999, following a prostate operation, he submitted his resignation to the Pope, who permitted him to retire five years early, on health grounds.

-In November 1994 he was awarded an honorary degree from the Open University as a Doctor of the University.
+In November 1994, he was awarded an honorary degree from The Open University as a Doctor of the University.